-Iran's judiciary spokesman says an appeals court will hear the case of an American journalist convicted of spying next week.
+An Iranian appeals court will hear the case of an American journalist convicted of spying for the United States next week, the judiciary spokesman said Tuesday.
 Roxana Saberi, whose father says she has been on a hunger strike for two weeks, was convicted last month of passing intelligence to the US and sentenced to eight years in prison after a one-day trial behind closed doors.
-Spokesman Ali Reza Jamshidi says that in the appeal, experts from the Bar Association, Intelligence Ministry and the Prosecutor's Office have been invited to attend.
-Jamshidi denied that Saberi was on a hunger strike.
-Saberi moved to Iran six years ago and worked as a freelance journalist for news organizations including National Public Radio before her arrest in January.
+"Her case has been referred to an appeals court where it is being studied.
+A date has been set for next week," judiciary spokesman Ali Reza Jamshidi told reporters Tuesday, without specifying the exact date.
+"Experts from the Bar Association, the Intelligence Ministry and the Prosecutor's Office have been invited to attend the court session."
+Jamshidi denied that Saberi was on a hunger strike or that she was hospitalized in Evin prison where she has been held since her arrest in January.